Avia

 Result:

-I led the end-to-end design of Avia with a team of 4, a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
-Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95 % as the term’s “most comprehensively researched” project.
+Led the end-to-end design with a team of 4.
+Avia is a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
+Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95% as the term’s “most comprehensively researched” project.

 Result:

-I led the end-to-end design of Avia with a team of 4, a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
-Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95 % as the term’s “most comprehensively researched” project.
+Led the end-to-end design with a team of 4.
+Avia is a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
+Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95% as the term’s “most comprehensively researched” project.

 Result:

-I led the end-to-end design of Avia with a team of 4, a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
-Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95 % as the term’s “most comprehensively researched” project.
+Led the end-to-end design with a team of 4.
+Avia is a mobile-first safety companion with one-tap SOS, real-time location sharing, and personalized risk alerts.
+Through 5+ user interviews, iterative wireframes and design libraries, we shipped an experience that faculty scored 95% as the term’s “most comprehensively researched” project.

 Female travellers often find themselves navigating unsafe environments without a clear sense of security.